 If joint pain and inflammation become unbearable or joints are severely damaged, some people need joint replacement surgery.
 The hips and knees, and sometimes the shoulders, are the most common joints that get replaced.
 Surgery can dramatically improve pain and mobility.
 Most people wait until after age 50, because artificial joints tend to wear down after 15 to 20 years.

-Some joints, such as the ankles, don't respond well to artificial replacement and do better with joint fusion, which is a different operation.
+Some joints, such as the ankles, don't respond well to artificial replacement and do better with an operation called joint fusion.

 Physical and Occupational Therapy